lostcomb/Sudoku-Solver/README.md

 * regions that should have unique values (the same constraints as applied to the rows, columns and boxes).
-* regions whose sum should equal a specified value.
+* regions whose sum should equal a specified value (these regions must also contain unique values).

 ## Compilation